szha215/ee209-inductive-energy-meter/README.md

-# inductive-energy-meter

-UoA-ELECTENG209-group20-2015
+# ELECTENG 2O9 Inductive Energy Meter

-Senses, calculates, transmits and receives voltage, current, power and energy values for an inductive load.
+Senses, calculates, and transmit voltage, current, power and energy values wirelessly to a CPLD to display on 7seg displays.

-### Transmitter:

-Input Power source: 11-14V RMS

-Regulated power source: 3.3V DC

-Frequency: 600Hz +/-10%

-Resistive load in series: 20-220 Ohm

-Inductive load in series: 4.3mH +/-5%

-Shunt resistor: 0.25 Ohm +/-1%
+The system consists of:

-Microcontroller: Atmel ATMega328p, Atmel Xplained Mini 328p
+-  Atmel Xplained Mini 328p development board

-### Receiver:

-Input Power source: 3.3V DC

-Microcontroller: Altera EPM7064ELC44-10, MAX7000AE CPLD
+-  Altera MAX7000AE CPLD on a custom board

+## Skills involved

+- Circuit design
+- PCB design
+- Datapath and Control design for UART receiver
+- VHDL
+- C